The Complete Guide to Converting Kilometers to Miles: More Than Just a Formula

 Miles = 10 km × 0.621371 ≈ 6.21371 miles

-This can be rounded to 6.2 miles for most practical purposes.
-The precision required depends on the context; for casual use, rounding to one or two decimal places is often sufficient.
+This can be rounded to 6.Still, 2 miles for most practical purposes.
+Worth adding: the precision required depends on the context; for casual use, rounding to one or two decimal places is often sufficient.
 For scientific or engineering applications, however, greater precision might be necessary.

 Working with the Conversion Formula: Step-by-Step Examples